JafethvE/ExilianWinterCreativeCompetition2023/README.md

 # The Hibernation database

 ## What it is
-This is a Java Spring Boot application that offers a simple REST interface to a relational database containing a table of animals that hibernate.
-The REST interface can be used to create new animal entries, and modify or delete existing ones.
+This is a Java application that offers a simple interface to a database containing a table of animals that hibernate.
+It can be called to create new animal entries, and modify or delete existing ones.

 ## How it works
 The application uses the Spring Boot framework to provide REST functionality as well as database connectivity.